rmcarvalhoo/angular/moments/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+The back end API for this project is curso_adonis_api_yt which is on this github in the node repository

 ## Code scaffolding